LawnchairLauncher/lawnicons/CONTRIBUTING.md

 <img src="docs/images/fundamentals-7-corner-radius.png" alt="7 Corner radius" height="200" />

-Use `6–32 px` for `90°` angles.
-Refer to the original icon to select a value from the range.
+Use no less than `6 px` for `90°` angles.
+Refer to the original icon to select a value.
 It's allowed to leave a `0 px` radius in cases when the others spoil the shape: for instance, when `90°` angles are formed of short lines.

 ### Quality